-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The operator must ensure that the information provided under subregulation (1) is - (a) set out and expressed in a way that is readily accessible and understandable to persons who are not familiar with the major hazard facility and its operations; and - (b) reviewed and as necessary revised if a modification is made to the major hazard facility; and - (c) sent in writing to any community or public library serving the local community. - (3) In complying with subregulation (1), the operator is not required to disclose information that may expose the major hazard facility to a major incident hazard in relation to the security of the major hazard facility. - (4) The operator of a licensed major hazard facility who receives a written request from a person who reasonably believes that the occurrence of a major incident at the major hazard facility may adversely affect his or her health or safety must give that person a copy of the information provided to the local community under this regulation.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) The operator must ensure that the information provided under subregulation (1) is- - set out and expressed in a way that is readily accessible and understandable to persons who are not familiar with the major hazard facility and its operations; and - (b) reviewed and as necessary revised if a modification is made to the major hazard facility; and - (c) sent in writing to any community or public library serving the local community.

+- (3) In complying with subregulation (1), the operator is not required to disclose information that may expose the major hazard facility to a major incident hazard in relation to the security of the major hazard facility. - (4) The operator of a licensed major hazard facility who receives a written request from a person who reasonably believes that the occurrence of a major incident at the major hazard facility may adversely affect his or her health or safety must give that person a copy of the information provided to the local community under this regulation.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000.
+- (a) In the case of an individual-\$1 250. - (b) In the case of a body corporate-\$6 000.